The best locations to build your outposts in Starfield

 Finding the best outpost locations in Starfield is important, as they determine the amount of resources you can gather and how quickly it happens.
 Starfield has a litany of planets that you can visit and build an outpost on, making narrowing down your options tricky.

-With so many potential outpost locations across the game, we have delved into which spots are best to make the list below, so you can be assured you are getting the most out of your investments.
+With so many potential outpost locations across the game, I've delved into many a planet to determine the best locations, so you can be assured you are getting the most out of your investments.

 Where are the best starting outpost locations in Starfield?